Snapchat/KeyDB-docs/docs/cluster-tutorial.md

 in the `keydb.conf` file.
 Some will be obvious, others will be more clear as you continue reading.

-* **cluster-enabled `<yes/no>`**: If yes enables KeyDB Cluster support in a specific KeyDB instance.
+* **cluster-enabled `<yes/no>`**: If yes, enables KeyDB Cluster support in a specific KeyDB instance.
 Otherwise the instance starts as a stand alone instance as usual.
-* **cluster-config-file `<filename>`**: Note that despite the name of this option, this is not an user editable configuration file, but the file where a KeyDB Cluster node automatically persists the cluster configuration (the state, basically) every time there is a change, in order to be able to re-read it at startup.
+* **cluster-config-file `<filename>`**: Note that despite the name of this option, this is not a user editable configuration file, but the file where a KeyDB Cluster node automatically persists the cluster configuration (the state, basically) every time there is a change, in order to be able to re-read it at startup.
 The file lists things like the other nodes in the cluster, their state, persistent variables, and so forth.
 Often this file is rewritten and flushed on disk as a result of some message reception.
 * **cluster-node-timeout `<milliseconds>`**: The maximum amount of time a KeyDB Cluster node can be unavailable, without it being considered as failing.
 If a master node is not reachable for more than the specified amount of time, it will be failed over by its replicas.
 This parameter controls other important things in KeyDB Cluster.
 Notably, every node that can't reach the majority of master nodes for the specified amount of time, will stop accepting queries.
-* **cluster-replica-validity-factor `<factor>`**: If set to zero, a replica will always try to failover a master, regardless of the amount of time the link between the master and the replica remained disconnected.
+* **cluster-replica-validity-factor `<factor>`**: If set to zero, a replica will always consider itself valid, and will therefore always try to failover a master, regardless of the amount of time the link between the master and the replica remained disconnected.
 If the value is positive, a maximum disconnection time is calculated as the *node timeout* value multiplied by the factor provided with this option, and if the node is a replica, it will not try to start a failover if the master link was disconnected for more than the specified amount of time.
-For example if the node timeout is set to 5 seconds, and the validity factor is set to 10, a replica disconnected from the master for more than 50 seconds will not try to failover its master.
-Note that any value different than zero may result in KeyDB Cluster to be unavailable after a master failure if there is no replica able to failover it.
-In that case the cluster will return back available only when the original master rejoins the cluster.
+For example, if the node timeout is set to 5 seconds, and the validity factor is set to 10, a replica disconnected from the master for more than 50 seconds will not try to failover its master.
+Note that any value different than zero may result in KeyDB Cluster being unavailable after a master failure if there is no replica that is able to failover it.
+In that case the cluster will return to being available only when the original master rejoins the cluster.
 * **cluster-migration-barrier `<count>`**: Minimum number of replicas a master will remain connected with, for another replica to migrate to a master which is no longer covered by any replica.
 See the appropriate section about replica migration in this tutorial for more information.
 * **cluster-require-full-coverage `<yes/no>`**: If this is set to yes, as it is by default, the cluster stops accepting writes if some percentage of the key space is not covered by any node.
 If the option is set to no, the cluster will still serve queries even if only requests about a subset of keys can be processed.
+* **cluster-allow-reads-when-down `<yes/no>`**: If this is set to no, as it is by default, a node in a KeyDB Cluster will stop serving all traffic when the cluster is marked as failed, either when a node can't reach a quorum of masters or when full coverage is not met.
+This prevents reading potentially inconsistent data from a node that is unaware of changes in the cluster.
+This option can be set to yes to allow reads from a node during the fail state, which is useful for applications that want to prioritize read availability but still want to prevent inconsistent writes.
+It can also be used for when using KeyDB Cluster with only one or two shards, as it allows the nodes to continue serving writes when a master fails but automatic failover is impossible.

 Creating and using a KeyDB Cluster
 ===